Skip to main content

 You’ve developed throbbing pain in your mouth, and there’s no obvious cause for the problem.
 The odds are good that you have an infection, which may have led to an abscess.
 If the pain isn’t enough to drive you to our doors, you may want to consider the risks of an untreated abscess in your mouth.

 To give you an idea about what you’re up against when you have an abscess in your tooth or in your gums, Drs.
-Chang YiNegar Tehrani and our team of dental health experts here at Aura Dentistry offer the following information.
+Chang YiNegar Tehrani and our team of dental health experts here at McLean McLean Aura Dentistry offer the following information.

 What an abscess is